sorbet/sorbet/README.md

 # Sorbet

 This repository contains Sorbet, a fast, powerful typechecker designed for Ruby.
-It aims to be easy to add to existing codebases with gradual types, automatic suggestions, and a burgeoning repository of typings for gems.
+It aims to be easy to add to existing codebases with gradual types, and fast to respond with errors and suggestions.

 This README contains documentation specifically for contributing to Sorbet.
 You might also want to: